 Head of Finance:

-- Ensures that funding allocated to the Pupil Premium cohort is closely monitored.
+- Ensures that funding allocated to the Pupil Premium group is closely monitored.